THE WHOLE-BODY JUMP SHOTS

 Stephen Curry

 Most NBA players shoot just one type of jump shot, often not very well.
 But Kyrie Irving has mastered two different whole-body jump shots.
 One is the whole-body reachup jump shot.
 The other is the whole-body reachback jump shot.
-Both of Irving’s whole-body jump shots are attack jump shots.
-But because each of Irving’s whole-body jump shots attacks the defense in a different way, each enhances the effectiveness of the other by diminishing the ability of the defense to concentrate on either one.
-Irving’s selective use of his whole-body jump shots is the foremost example of jump shot diversity, which he used to determine the outcome of the 2016 NBA Finals.
-Clearly, Irving’s jump shot diversity is an extremely potent complementary skillset, which keeps the defense back on its heels and at his mercy.
-Despite heaping worshipful praise on Irving’s circa 2016 jump shot diversity, the article here concludes on a down note.
-That’s because sometime post-Championship Irving phased out his whole-body reachup jump shot and replaced it with a less attack-capable jump shot.
-For Irving to restore his jump shot-derived dominance, the replacement needs to be reversed.
+Both of Irving’s whole-body jump shots are attack jump shots but with different capabilities.
+The whole-body reachup jump shot works best on strongside forward oriented and moderately angled strongside lateral pull-ups.
+The whole-body reachback jump shot works best on strongside lateral pull-ups at moderate and extreme angles.
+Because each of Irving’s whole-body jump shots attacks the defense in a different way, each enhances the effectiveness of the other by diminishing the ability of the defense to concentrate on either one.
+Irving’s selective use of his whole-body jump shots is the foremost example of jump shot diversity, which keeps the defense back on its heels and at his mercy.
+But despite showcasing Irving’s jump shot diversity, which led the way to victory in the 2016 NBA Finals, this article concludes on a down note.
+That’s because sometime post-Championship Irving largely phased out his whole-body reachup jump shot and replaced it with a less attack-capable elbow-in-push jump shot.
+For Irving to renew his jump shot diversity derived dominance, he must fully restore his whole-body reachup jump shot.

 Kyrie Irving